PhillyHealthDataRepo/philly-open-health/README.md

 ## Running tests ##

-To run tests with Spring preloading, use `bin/rspec` or `bin/cucumber`.
+To run tests with Spring preloading, use `bin/rspec`.